The Evolution of Asset Management Starts Here

 Behavioral finance studies the effects of psychology on investors and financial markets.
 It explains why investors often appear to lack self-control, act against their own best interest, and make decisions based on personal biases instead of facts.

 The Dalbar Institute is one of the most successful and prominent institutions that studies the effect of behavioral finance on investment returns.
 Dalbar has discovered that the gap between the average equity fund investor and the equity market was 4.8%.
-For example, a typical investor who owned an S&P 500 fund returning 9% earned just 4.2% due to emotional decisionmaking.
+For example, a typical investor who owned an S&P 500 fund returning 9% earned just 4.2% due to emotional decision-making.

 We believe that controlling human emotions utilizing our proprietary Real Risk system helps to better align clients’ investments with their ability to withstand the tradeoffs between risk and return.